u-eff-gee/utr/README.md

     0+ -> 1+ -> 2+
 * `states == {0., -1., 2.}`
     0+ -> 1- -> 2+
+* `states == {1.5, -2.5, 1.5}`
+    3/2+ -> 5/2- -> 3/2+

+The source volume and the dimensions of its container box can be set in the constructor of the AngularDistributionGenerator in `/src/AngularDistributionGenerator.cc`.
+The source volume is addressed via the name of its G4PhysicalVolume.

 ### 1.4 Physics
 The physics processes are defined in `/src/Physics.cc`.
 In the Physics::ConstructProcess() method, physics lists for groups of particles can be activated by uncommenting the desired physics list.
 If you are working on a slow machine and you just want to visualize the geometry, it can be advantageous to switch off all physics.